 Don’t forget the over-crowded, enclosed encapsulated tram cars like in St. Thomas or even Juneau.

-Galley tours, expensive behind-the-scenes tours or even private Bridge tours may be put on hold for awhile.
-No one will want a galley where passengers walk through with even the most remote chance of contaminating anything.
+Galley tours, expensive behind-the-scenes tours or even private Bridge tours will be put on hold for awhile.
+No one will want a galley where passengers walk through with even the most remote chance of contaminating anything, mask or no mask.

 Onboard activities like art auctions, music venues with a packed dance floor, even ice skating performances on Royal Caribbean with stadium seating.
 Some cruise lines have already announced moving their main theater performances to outdoor venues.